-Start at a gnarly oak growing out of a ledge 10m up the cliff, under a large left facing crack system.
+Start at a dead gnarly oak on a ledge 20 ft up the cliff, under a large left facing crack system.
 A huge roof caps off the final pitch and makes an excellent landmark.

 Standard rack.
 The belay ledge under the roof has a single bolt.

 Unknown climber at the crux section

 Just before battle of the bush

 BETA PHOTO: Looking down Pitch 2.
 Photo Chad Namolik.